In this lesson we’re going to cover:

 For example in a Publishing process, the tasks might include: Format the article, add links, proofread, and post on the website.
 Or in a client onboarding process, the ‘Client Details’ section might include tasks such as collect contact info, conduct background research, and record sales call notes.

 What are all those steps involved in your process that you want to make sure don’t slip between the cracks?
-Add tasks to your template to document them now.
+Add tasks to your workflow to document them now.

 3. Save room for details: